Get insider access

 Dyson V11

 The Dyson V11 is better overall than the Dyson V8.
-It offers superior performance on most surface types thanks to its more powerful suction motor, has a higher-capacity battery, and features a larger dustbin, not to mention an automatic power adjustment system.
+It offers superior performance on most surface types thanks to its more powerful suction motor, higher-capacity battery, larger dustbin, and automatic power adjustment system.
 That said, the V8 is lighter.

 Dyson V7

 The Dyson V8 is simply better overall than the Dyson V7.
 The V8 performs far better on bare floors and carpets by virtue of a more powerful motor.
-It also has a longer maximum runtime and has a battery life indicator to let you know roughly how much charge is left.
+It also has a longer maximum runtime and a battery life indicator to roughly tell you how much charge is left.
 The Animal variant of the V8 also comes with a unique 180-degree brush, which is good for cleaning hard-to-reach places.

 Samsung Jet 60

-The Dyson V8 and Samsung Jet 60 each have advantages, and one might suit you better than the other, depending on your needs.
-The Dyson performs better on bare floors and low-pile carpet and does a better job of dealing with pet hair on furniture.
-Meanwhile, the Samsung charges much faster while offering similar overall battery life, has a larger dirt compartment, and performs better on high-pile carpet.
+The Dyson V8 and the Samsung Jet 60 each have advantages, and one might suit you better than the other, depending on your needs.
+The Dyson performs better on bare floors and low-pile carpets and does a better job of dealing with pet hair on furniture.
+Meanwhile, the Samsung charges much faster while offering similar overall battery life, has a larger dirt compartment, and performs better on high-pile carpets.

 Dyson Omni-glide